infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

 - Not providing enough context for the views / composables that expect user interaction.

+### Error Suggestion (WCAG 3.3.3 - Level AA)

+To provide the best user experience, the application should suggest solutions for input errors when they are detected, unless doing so compromises security or the content's purpose.

+> This technique covers point *3.3.3 Error Suggestion - Level AA of the WCAG standard.*

+#### ✅ Success technique(s)

+When an error is detected, the application should provide the user with a suggestion on how to correct it.
+This can be done by providing a hint or a description of the error, along with suggested correction text to guide the user.

+Using an alert dialog is recommended because it ensures that users see the alert content first, making them aware of any errors.
+Without this notification, users may not realise an error has occurred and might mistakenly believe the form is not functioning correctly.

+Regardless of the method used, the error message should indicate the location of the error and provide a clear explanation of the issue.

 ### Redundant Entry (WCAG 3.3.7 - Level A)

 Ensure that multi-step processes are user-friendly by not requesting the same information multiple times in a session, as this can be challenging for those with cognitive disabilities.
 This approach enhances accessibility by reducing memory load and simplifying tasks.